-In-brief: researchers working in Canada and Israel have created a proof of concept Internet worm that spreads between connected device, including connected lightbulbs, according to a paper published online.
+In-brief: researchers working in Canada and Israel have created a proof of concept Internet worm that spreads between connected devices, including connected lightbulbs, according to a paper published online.

-Researchers working in Canada and Israel have created a proof of concept Internet worm that spreads between connected device, including connected lightbulbs, according to a paper published online.
+Researchers working in Canada and Israel have created a proof of concept Internet worm that spreads between connected devices, including connected lightbulbs, according to a paper published online.

 The researchers, from the Weizmann Institute of Science in Rehovot, Israel and Dalhousie University in Halifax, Canada, developed a worm that spreads between Philips brand Hue lightbulbs, jumping from one lamp to surrounding lamps using built-in ZigBee wireless connectivity.
 They describe an attack launched on bulbs deployed outside using a small drone device equipped with a low-cost sensor.

 According to researchers, an outbreak can start with a single bulb, which will begin spreading rapidly to nearby bulbs when it is plugged in.
 With a critical density of around 15,000 smart lights, the worm could quickly spread to cover a city the size of Paris, though fewer bulbs might cause the infection to fizzle, the researchers said.